bp4mc2/bp4mc2.github.io/iri-minting/index.md

 In cases that data is retrieved from a non-latin origin, or in some edge cases (like rosé vs rose), the use of IRI's for identification might be necessary.
 In such a case, some extra precautions must be made when such resources are looked up.

 Other problems can occur when RDF data is serialized.
 Not all serialization formats allow the use of IRI's.
 The biggest issues are with IRI's that are used as identifiers of properties.

+### 3.2 Should my resource have a location on the web?

+The data on the web best practice 10 [[DWBP]](https://www.w3.org/TR/dwbp/) states: "*Reuse other people's URIs as identifiers within datasets where possible*".
+The "why" behind this best practice is about the network effect: by reusing other people's URIs, you can find other information not enclosed in the original dataset.
+This will only be possible if the URI corresponds to a location on the web.

+So your resource SHOULD have a location on the web, if you want the URI of your resource to be available as identifier that can be used in other people's dataset.

+Because any resource that is available on the web could in theory be used as an identifier in other people's dataset, your resource SHOULD NOT have a location on the web, if you don't want the URI of your resource to be available as identifier that can be used in other people's dataset.

+If your resource has a location on the web, the corresponding URL SHOULD be persistent.
+It MAY redirect to different versions of documentation about that resource, but SHOULD identify the resource during its lifecycle.